ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-5.md

 These integrations include SDKs, load balancers, proxies, API gateways, monitoring tools, and more.

 If your application is Consul aware, it can connect directly to the API!

+???
+write a latency sensitive application that can use consul api’s directly.
+F5 AS3 is a good example.
+F5 directly talks to consul API’s to pull latest information

 ---
 name: Service-Registry-Integration-Native